as1ndu/as1ndu/content/posts/mobile-money-from-product-to-technology.md

 The second benefit of mobile money’s design is that through interfaces like USSD it is possible for people to access and actively use funds without the need of a smart phone or an internet connection.

-From a product to a technology
+### From a product to a technology

 Mobile Money currently exists as solo spin-off products offered by distinctive telecommunication companies.
 For instance, MTN has MTN Mobile Money, Airtel Has Airtel Money and UTL has M-Sente.
-The major limitation of these products is one thing, Vendor lock-in.
-These diffrent products cannot talk to each other, anyways
+The major limitation of these products is one thing, vendor lock-in.
+These diffrent products cannot talk to each other.

 Each mobile money provider only allows payments to happen within their network.
-For instance an MTN subscriber(MTN Mobile Money) cannot send money to a UTL subscriber(M-Sente).
+For instance an MTN subscriber (MTN Mobile Money) cannot send money to a UTL subscriber(M-Sente).

-This lack of interoperability is a very unnecessary glass wall that kills a lot use cases & leaves us open to outrageous regulation and rent seekers trying to “solve” this problem.
+This lack of interoperability is a wall that kills a lot use cases & leaves us open to outrageous regulation and rent seekers trying to “solve” this problem.

 What I mean by upgrading Mobile Money from a product to a technology is that stake holders from telecom companies to banks, lawyers, & businesses should form a coalition (Mobile Money Consortium or M2C for short).